 Assistant Director of Special Education - [email protected]

-Supporting Park View Elementary, Pleasant Lane Elementary, Manor Hill Elementary, and William Hammerschmidt Elementary
+Supporting Park View Elementary, Pleasant Lane Elementary, and Manor Hill Elementary Schools

 Yvette Policastro, Administrative Assistant to Director of Special Services - [email protected]